CADstudioCZ/VisualLISP/README.md

 **CMDtimer.LSP** - reactor-based timing of AutoCAD commands - track execution time of native commands

+**Txt2Ref.LSP** - replaces drawing texts with block references of the same name

-More freeware tools available on https://www.cadstudio.cz/freeware and on https://www.cadforum.cz (and follow CAD Studio on Facebook)
+More freeware tools available on https://www.cadstudio.cz/freeware and on https://www.cadforum.cz (and follow CAD Studio on Facebook - @CADstudio)